-The 5th Unregulated Contaminant Monitoring Rule (UCMR5) began testing for 29 PFAS compounds and lithium in 2023, and testing will run through 2025.
+The 5th Unregulated Contaminant Monitoring Rule (UCMR5) began testing for 29 PFAS compounds and lithium in 2023.
 The UCMR5 should test all community water systems with populations of at least 3300 people.
 Three randomly selected systems in Maryland with populations less than 3300 people will also be tested under the UCMR5.
 Detections greater than the minimum reporting levels for each constituent should be reported in the CCR.